g3n-zu/FNF-FANMADE-Chromatic-Scales/README.md

 # FNF-FANMADE-Chromatic-Scales

 *Welcome!
-This is the place where you can find every single custom voice scale I made!*
+This is the place where you can find every single custom voice scale I made (and the official ones)!*
 ---------------------------------

 A place where you can get all the chromatic scales I make!!